Verify a record →

 Note: signatures is removed, and $sig contains the metadata with repository added and cid/signature removed.

-Walk through a complete remote attestation workflow.
-Edit the inputs below and click Run to see every intermediate step and the final records that would be written to each repository.
-This runs real DAG-CBOR serialization and SHA-256 hashing in your browser.
+Walk through a complete remote attestation workflow below.
+Edit the inputs and click Run to see every intermediate step and the final records that would be written to each repository.
+The demo performs real DAG-CBOR serialization and SHA-256 hashing in your browser.

 Attestation CID